wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Well, I guess I have a lot of feelings about the UFO / ET phenomenon.
 I mean just in the simplest, basest terms, I mean, I do believe there's something out there...

-JC: Real quick-have you ever seen a UFO?
+JC: Real quick--have you ever seen a UFO?

-DR: Strictly speaking, yeah, but only because I couldn't identify these flying
+DR: Strictly speaking, yeah, but only because I couldn't identify these flying objects.

-objects.

 JC: OK ...